 - Orange slice

-Making a negroni is super easy.
-Put all your ingredients in an ice-filled glass, stir and garnish with a orange slice.
-You can never get it wrong, making a Negroni and what's more?
+Making a Negroni is super easy.
+Put all the ingredients in an ice-filled glass, stir and garnish with a orange slice.
+Follow that classic recipe and it could never go wrong.
 You can go light or heavy on the Campari or the gin if you like, but for us the original recipe with equal part is still the best one!

-After Count Camillo, dozens of other bartenders have come up with their own negroni variation, and every one of them is brilliant.
+After Count Camillo´s first order in 1919, dozens of bartenders have come up with their own Negroni variation, here is a few you can find out there:

 - White Negroni: gin, Lillet, Suze